XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/RoomList.md

 **Room types & languages**

-The language of the room description can be defined the RQ ( Common Elements ) given that the provider supplies the selected language, otherwise it will use a default language which in most cases will be English.
-The standard languages are : English & Spanish.
+You can define in AvailRQ (Common Elements) which language you want the room description returned in  - as long as the supplier supports the selected language, otherwise the default language is most commonly English.
+The standard languages are: English & Spanish.